phunanon/Insitux/integrations/Deadline.md

 (eval "(+ 2 2)")
 ;; function
-;; Evaluates a string as Insitux code, returning any values returned or null.
+;; Evaluates a string as code, returning any values returned or null.
 ```